camunda/camunda/docs/src/java-client/get-started.md

 ## Model a workflow

-Now, we need a first workflow which can be deployed afterwards.
+Now, we need a first workflow which can then be deployed.
 Later, we will extend the workflow with more functionality.

 Open the Camunda Modeler and create a new BPMN diagram.